MTVHN/mixed-messages/README.md

 # Mixed Messages

 For this project, I built a message generator program.
-Every time a user runs a program, they should get a new, randomized output.
+Every time a user runs a program, they should get a new randomized output.
+I decided to expand the program by adding a *greeting* and *emoji* randomly selected.

 The **Project Objectives:**
  - Build a message generator program using JS